nfasano/colosseum_ticket_tracker/README.md

 ## Methods

 ### Tracking ticket availability using Python and Selenium
+To gain insight into the

 More details about the specifics of the Python scripts used for tracking the ticket availability are presented in the final section of this ReadMe.
-You could also read the python scripts directly on this repository as they are commented.
+You could also read the Python scripts directly on this repository as they are commented.

 A quick note: On the coop culture website you will also find regular experience and full experience tickets with a guided tour included.
 These tours are typically offered 1-2 times a day and are given in French, Spanish, Italian, and English.
 For the purposes of this project, I only tracked the ticket availability for the English didactic tour and combined its availability with that of the ordinary or full experience ticket.
 Additionally, the Colosseum offers a limited number of tickets for visiting the Colosseum at night (8:30PM CET) only on certain days.
 These tickets are equivalent to the full experience English didactic tour tickets.
 In the analysis presented below, these tickets were tracked and the data was combined with the full experience tickets.